FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 support for non-zero loss goals makes a search algorithm more user-friendly.
 [RFC2544] throughput is not user-friendly in this regard.

-{::comment}

-    MB43: We cant claim that

-    VP: Ok, but also current sentence has circular dependency between non-zero rates and specific user-friendliness.
-Reformulate.

-    MK: done.
-    MK: Edited.

-{:/comment}

 Furthermore, allowing users to specify multiple loss ratio values, and enabling a single search to find all relevant bounds,